-Unlike other video game design schools, students at the Academy in LA receive a hands-on education that emphasizes learning by doing alongside in-class instruction that immerses students in the history, theory, and types of game design.
-Through this unique combination of continuous practice and guided learning, the Academy’s game design school in Los Angeles actively prepares students to achieve their career goals upon graduation.
+Students at the Academy’s Game Design School in LA receive a hands-on education that emphasizes learning by doing alongside in-class instruction that immerses students in the history, theory, and types of game design.
+Through this unique combination of continuous practice and guided learning, the Academy’s Game Design School in Los Angeles actively prepares students to become outstanding game designers.

 Run Your Own Indie Game Studio

 Part of what makes the Academy one of the best game design schools is at the core of the curriculum is the Game Studio course—repeated multiple times in each program.
 Students get the opportunity to lead their own game studio with two to three classmates, something that is not common at other video game design colleges.
 Student game design studios build a functioning digital game in one semester with mentorship and hands-on coding from a professional game programmer.
 The programmer both codes as part of the student team as well as educates the team members on how to code and how to manage using Agile software development.

 This teaching approach—teaming students with professional programmers who code with students on their indie games—is unique to NYFA’s Game Design School in LA and one of its most popular features.

 As part of the LA Game Design School’s mission to prepare students for the professional world, we emphasize the use of industry standard software and tools.
 While studying at the Academy students will gain experience with art and animation tools such as Adobe Creative Suite and Autodesk’s Maya (3D animation software); a variety of programming tools including Unity; and Agile tools such as JIRA and BitBucket.
 Whether you enter our program as an experienced programmer or as a technical novice, you’ll leave the New York Film Academy’s Los Angeles Game Design School with the ability to intelligently use modern game design tools.